btrim/dual-obs-setup/index.md

 ## Main Streaming Application Configuration

 ### OBS Studio
   1. Install or update OBS Studio (Or, if you're using a portable version for your main OBS, follow the portable OBS install above using a different destination folder.
-Then skip the rest of this section)
+Then skip to step 4)
   2. Download the OBS-NDI windows installer from here [here](https://github.com/Palakis/obs-ndi/releases)
   3. Run the installer to install the OBS-NDI plugin on your main OBS instance.
   4. Launch OBS Studio